somtoesomeju/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Purpose
 The purpose of this analysis is to compare and analyze how a certain car model named "MechaCar" compares to other vehicles.
-This analysis is performed using R
+This analysis is performed using R.

 # Resources
 - Software: R Studio 2021.09.0, Visual Studio code 3.4.10